 The Nature of APBS

 At the top of Figure 1, notice the Full Board and Executive Committee (Definitions of APBS Infrastructure).
-A Chairperson from each of the three main committees, Dissemination, Membership, and Training and Education reports on progress that is being made on the APBS action plan during the GOC meetings.
+A Chairperson from each of the three main committees, Public Awareness and Dissemination, Training and Education, and Network Development reports on progress that is being made on the APBS action plan during the GOC meetings.
 As spring approaches each year, members of the GOC begin to summarize and report evaluation data during meetings.
 These data will be used to write the APBS Annual Report and to inform the APBS membership of the progress being made both fiscally and from the items related to the APBS action plan.

 The Association for Positive Behavior Support (APBS) is a membership organization that engages in varied activities and endeavors related to Positive Behavior Support.
 Positive behavior support refers to a set of processes, tools, and strategies that are used to increase the quality of life and decrease problem behaviors for children, and for adults with disabilities in a wide variety of situations and settings.
 (What is Positive Behavior Support?)
 APBS places greatest emphasis on activities associated with expanding the emerging science of Positive Behavior Support.
 Beyond expanding the science of Positive Behavior Support through research and outreach endeavors, APBS invests its resources in supporting networking of Positive Behavior Support implementation at local, regional, state, national, and international levels related in various contexts.